scraed/2026/_posts/2026-04-27-rethinking-diffusion-langevin.md

 <blockquote class="guiding-question">How can ODE-based and SDE-based diffusion models be unified under a single framework?</blockquote>

-The following table provides a direct answer: these models are unified by decomposing different Langevin dynamics.
+The following table provides a direct answer: **these models are unified by decomposing different Langevin dynamics**.
 We have decomposed the VP model into both SDE and ODE versions, as well as decomposition of other parameterizations, relating their Langevin dynamics to the corresponding forward and reverse processes:

 <div class="table-wrapper" markdown="1">